 In my opinion, in ten years or so gravel will be looked at the way under gravel filters are looked at now: old fashioned, not ideal, and the only people still clinging to them are the people who have been using them since they were the standard, figured out how to make it work well enough, and still stick with it.

 Where Can I Get Estes Marine Sand?

-Actually almost any local fish store should have it or be able to get it in.
+Actually, almost any local fish store should have it or be able to get it in.
 Most probably won’t even know about it so you will have to ask if they can get it in.
 It may be listed as Marine Sand, Stoney River, or Ultra Reef.
 If you offer to pay up front you should have no problem getting some in.
 Some shops may even have some on the shelf but not realize what it is because they never sell it (because they don’t know what it is or how great it is).
 So definitely check with your local fish store first and if they don’t have it see if you can prepay for them to get some in for you.
 You shouldn’t have to pay more than $30 per 30 pound case or $5 per five pound bag.
 Additionally, the National Geographic sand at Petsmart is just repackaged Estes Marine Sand.
-If none of those work you may have to get it online.
-The best pricing I have come across is at SeaCorals.net.
+In addition, some big box stores are carrying it under the Imagitarium brand name.